 - Keynote speaker - Jan Dubiel Jan is an internationally renowned specialist in early childhood education, and was identified by the Times Educational Supplement last year as one of the 10 most influential people in British education.
-Jan will be talking about the importance of early language as the vehicle for cognition, its role in wider development and will be providing practical examples explaining how this translates into all aspects of effective early childhood education practice.
+Jan will be talking about the importance of early language as the vehicle for cognition and its role in wider development, and will be providing practical examples explaining how this translates into all aspects of effective early childhood education practice.

 - Judith Parke, the National Literacy Trust's head of Home Learning Environment, will be introducing Small Talk and highlighting the importance of the chat, play, read theme